cyschneck/centerline-width/README.md

 Currently, the starting node is determined by the closest node to the top of the bank (in green) and the ending node is determined by the closest node to the bottom of the bank (in red)

 ## Citations
-Based on the work:
+Based on the work in R:

-Golly, Antonius & Turowski, Jens.
-(2017).
-Deriving principle channel metrics from bank and long-profile geometry with the R-package cmgo.
-Earth Surface Dynamics Discussions.
-5. 1-19.
-10.5194/esurf-5-557-2017.
+>Golly, A. and Turowski, J. M.: Deriving principal channel metrics from bank and long-profile geometry with the R package cmgo, Earth Surf.
+Dynam., 5, 557-570, https://doi.org/10.5194/esurf-5-557-2017, 2017.

 [Github - CMGO](https://github.com/AntoniusGolly/cmgo)